Glazzes/react-native-zoom-toolkit/docs/docs/components/resumablezoom.md

 | `BOUNCE` | Lets the user scale above and below the scale boundary values, when the pinch gesture ends the scale value returns to `minScale` or `maxScale` respectively. |

 ### PinchCenteringMode Enum
-Determine the behavior used by the pinch gesture relative to the boundaries of its enclosing component.

 | Property     |  Description |
 |--------------|--------------|
 | `CLAMP`      | Keeps the pinch gesture clamped to the borders or its enclosing container during the entirity of the gesture, just like seen on Android galleries. |